Are you considering renting a car in Marrakech and driving in Morocco? Here are some things you should know!

 Expect to frequently see people walking along the highway between towns.
 Many of them clearly are just used to traveling that way, but it was common for them to signal (arm straight but angled down, two fingers pointing was the signal rather than a thumb – this also was the sign to signal a taxi) and solicit a ride.

-Final Thoughts on Driving in Morocco
+Final Thoughts on Renting a Car in Marrakech

 Despite being hair-raising in the cities, having narrow roads with lots of turns, and puking out the side of the car, our Morocco road trip was a huge highlight of the trip.